-- 1. Power on, or restart your system. - 2.
-Press F2 immediately after you see the following message:
+- 1 Turn on, or restart your system. - 2 Press F2 immediately after you see the following message:

-- NOTE: If the operating system begins to load before you press F2, wait for the system to finish booting, and then restart the system and try again. - 3.
-On the System Setup Main Menu screen, click System BIOS.
+- NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again. - 3 On the System Setup Main Menu screen, click System BIOS.